4 ways to optimize long stories for phone reading

 “I might read a 24,000-word article that really interests me,” says BBC mobile editor Nathalie Malinarich, who reads most of her news on her phone.

 - Divide and conquer.
-Defer secondary content on mobile screens.
+Defer secondary content to secondary mobile screens.

 - Show what’s below the fold.
-Entice readers with what they can’t see on the screen.
+Add a menu to let readers know what they can’t see on the first screen.

 - Excise the blah-blah text.
 Readers have no patience for filler on the phone.